 Ignore max open positions

-When enabled, the max open positions number is ignored when a short position is closed and bought back.
+When enabled, your hopper will ignore the max open positions number when a short position is closed and bought back.
 Please note: this does not allow for opening more short positions through automatic shorting, and is only about closing the already shorted positions.

-Keep in mind that shorting won't buying new positions when buying is disabled on your dashboard.
+Keep in mind that shorting won't buy new positions when buying is disabled on your dashboard.

-Examples of short trades Theoretically, it is now clear what all shorting features can do, but having some trading examples will make it easier to understand how the mechanisms work.
+Examples of short trades Now you should have an idea of what all our shorting features can do, but having some trading examples will make it easier to understand how the mechanisms work.
 The following shorting configuration is used for shorting trades on Bitvavo.

 If you don't want to reserve funds for too long but want to keep trading a specific coin, you could use "auto close short within X time".
 To ensure you will always have funds available to open new regular trades, you can also remove short positions, meaning that the funds won't be used again to open the same position.